MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-speechSDK-ch4.md

 ## Lesson 4

-In chapter 4, we will explore the Speech service’s Intent feature.
+In chapter 4, we will explore the Speech services Intent feature.
 We will set up our Azure LUIS Portal, setup our Intent/Entities/Utterances, publish our Intent Resource, connect our Unity app to our Intent Resource, and make our first Intent API call.

 1. Allow your machine to enable Dictation, to do this, go to Windows Settings, select "privacy," then "speech," and finally "inking & typing" and turn on speech services and typing suggestions.